misabiko/MazeSolver/README.md

 MazeSolver
 ==========

-Program to solve png mazes
+Program to analyse, solve and draw the solution onto mazes